-This course is an alternative to MATH 110

-College Algebra for the nonscience major.
+This course is an alternative to MATH 110 College Algebra for the nonscience major.
 It offers a unique approach to the treatment of introductory applied mathematics.
 The material is case-study driven, including projects like obtaining auto insurance or loans, how inflation affects the economy, etc. Mathematical thought is stressed in developing numeracy.
 Meets the general studies requirement in University Skills.

 It may not be taken by a student who has already passed a more advanced mathematics course for credit.
-Prerequisite: MATH 090 or appropriate score on the Department of Mathematics and Physics placement test
+Prerequisite: MATH 090 or appropriate score on the APU Mathematics blacement test